Hedge Funds Are Buying These Stocks

 Meena is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

 This article is written by Matt Doiron and edited by Meena Krishnamsetty.
 They don't own shares in any of the stocks mentioned in this article.
-The Motley Fool has no positions in the stocks mentioned above.
+The Motley Fool owns shares of Regis.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 Is this post wrong?
 Click here.
 Think you can do better?
 Join us and write your own!